 I've observed scores of project managers through the years.
 Some manage projects with no input from others.
 Others are not afraid of asking for project management advice.
 How about you?

-Have you ever been lost without a GPS or map?
+Have you ever been lost without Google Maps or a similar app?
 Not sure where you are or how to get to where you want to be?
 I've been there.
 It's nerve-racking and embarrassing, particularly if you have passengers.

 So, what's the wise thing to do?
-Ask for directions, right?
+Ask for directions.
 Find the path that leads to your destination.

 But some people fail to do this in projects.
 Are you a lone ranger?
 You know the guy or gal who needs no input from others.